ligadata-mkhalawi/Kamanja/trunk/docs/source/python/python-guide.rst

 - MODELNAME <modulename>.<classname> – name of the module name
   without .py.Classname is the name of the class inside the module that contains the execute method.
 - MESSAGENAME – name of the input message for the consumption of the input message.
 - OUTMESSAGE – name of the output queue where produced messages are sent.
 - MODELOPTIONS – (optional) contains the active input fields from the consumed input message in JSON format.

-For Python models, a user may also specify model options in the form of a JSON string (or a file path containing JSON may also be given).
+For Python models, a user may also specify model options in the form of a JSON string or the full path name of a file containing JSON.
 The options can be quite complex, including JSON dictionaries and JSON lists of dictionaries.